 Meal planning can be stressful.
 But it can also be stressful when dinnertime rolls around and you have no idea what you are going to feed the kiddos.

-You can have theme nights by type of cuisine, (Asian, Mexican, etc.) by method of cooking, (slow cooker, Instant Pot, etc.) by protein type (beef, chicken, etc.) or by type of food (soup, salad, etc.) You can also use any combination of the above.
+You can have theme nights by type of cuisine, (Asian, Mexican, etc.) by the method of cooking, (slow cooker, Instant Pot, etc.) by protein type (beef, chicken, etc.), or by type of food (soup, salad, etc.) You can also use any combination of the above.

 There will probably be some overlap with some meals that could go on several days.
 If you check out my sample meal plan theme nights, you’ll see that Tuesday is Mexican but if I had a busy day, I could still make my taco soup in the slow cooker so it would be ready when I got home.

 I could put lasagna on the menu for Wednesday (I have a fabulous recipe for slow cooker lasagna) or I could make lasagna on Sunday which is Italian/Pasta night.

 Using theme nights to make your meal plan is supposed to make meal planning easier.
 But remember, there is no rule that says you can’t switch it up!
 Some nights I just feel like something different, so I will skip that theme.
 And every couple of months, I’ll switch up the themes to different ones.

 - Monday-Soup/salad-Soup during the winter month and salad during the summer months.
 Here are 7 main dish salads to give you some ideas.

 - Wednesday-Slow cooker

 - Thursday-breakfast for dinner-Check out my recipes for oven scrambled eggs, sheet pan pancakes, and homemade pancake syrup for some easy ideas.

 - Saturday-Sheet pan dinner-This is a great way to use up some leftovers you’ve got hanging around.